Skip to main content

 Watch Narrow Escapes on Channel 4

-Enjoy the second series from Channel 4 and learn more about how we keep canals alive.
+Enjoy the third series from Channel 4 and learn more about how we're protecting canals for everyone to enjoy.

 How we care for canals for future generations